 What We Do

-Meaningful Access Consulting is a universal design and accessibility consulting firm working with developers, designers and city planners to create spaces that include all members of the community.
+Meaningful Access Consulting is an award-winning universal design and accessibility consulting firm working with developers, designers and city planners to create spaces that include all members of the community.

 Design & Development